Aiven-Open/klaw-docs/docs/docs/run-source.rst

 Klaw is a Java project, you will need `Maven <https://maven.apache.org/>`_ installed to run this project from source.

-1. Download the latest releases from both repositories:
+1. Download the latest code from both repositories:

    * https://github.com/aiven/klaw
    * https://github.com/aiven/klaw-cluster-api